The page has been translated by Gen AI.

 Overview

-Elasticsearch has the characteristics of NoSQL and is designed to provide fast search in real-time through distributed processing.
-In particular, it allows searching for large amounts of unstructured data and supports full-text search.
-These characteristics are also advantageous for searching for text using vectors.
+Elasticsearch has NoSQL characteristics and is designed to provide fast, real-time search through distributed processing.
+In particular, it can search large volumes of unstructured data and supports Full-Text (Full-Text).
+These features also provide a significant advantage when performing necessary text searches using vectors.

-Vector search refers to a search where documents or queries are represented as vectors, not as regular text.
-Vector search uses machine learning (ML) to convert content such as images, audio, or videos into vector representations and finds similar data using the nearest neighbor algorithm.
+Vector Search refers to a type of search where documents or queries are represented as vectors rather than plain text.
+Vector Search uses machine learning (ML) to convert content such as images, audio, or video into vector representations and employs nearest neighbor algorithms to find similar data.

-For example, unlike traditional search forms that find matching keywords, it finds videos that are most similar to the user’s opinion among videos with descriptions.
-Additionally, when searching for similar documents, the easiest way is to check how many words match between the input and the document, but in reality, even if they don’t match perfectly, there may be similar or related data, so these need to be considered as well.
+For example, unlike traditional keyword-matching search, we find the video whose description is most similar to the user’s opinion among videos that include descriptions.
+Also, the simplest way to search for similar documents is to check how many of the entered words match the words contained in the document, but in practice, even if they do not match exactly, there may be data that is similar or related, so these should also be taken into account.

-Vector embedding means that it can search for synonyms or related words, and it represents similarity using the distance in the embedding space.
+Vector embedding contains meaning that enables searching with synonyms or related terms, and expresses similarity by using distances in the embedding space.

-On Samsung Cloud Platform, Elasticsearch vector search is only available in the Enterprise version, and it is not available in the OSS version because X-pack support is not provided.
+In Samsung Cloud Platform, Elasticsearch vector search is available only in the Enterprise version, and it cannot be used in the OSS version because X-pack is not supported.

-There are several types of embedding techniques, and Elasticsearch is most related to word/sentence embedding.
+There are various types of embedding techniques, and Elasticsearch is most closely related to word/sentence embeddings.

-• Word-level embedding includes word2vec and GloVe models.
+• Word-level embeddings include the word2vec and GloVe models.

-Word-level embedding is the simplest form of embedding and is a process that enables similarity calculation and visualization.
-However, the biggest problem with word-level embedding is that it’s difficult to distinguish homonyms.
+Word-level embedding can be considered the simplest form of embedding, a process that enables similarity calculation and visualization.
+However, the biggest issue with word-level embedding is that it is difficult to differentiate ‘homonym (Homonym)’.

-To compensate for this, sentence-level embedding includes the contextual meaning of a sentence in the embedding, providing the effect of transfer learning and good performance.
+To address this, sentence-level embedding includes the contextual meaning of the entire sentence, rather than individual words, within the embedding, resulting in better performance and the advantages of transfer learning (Transfer Learning).

-From Elasticsearch 7.0, high-dimensional vector (Vector) Type is supported, and from 7.3, vectors can be used for document scoring.
+Since ElasticSearch version 7.0, high-dimensional vector (Vector) Type has been supported, and from version 7.3 it has been enhanced to allow vectors to be used for document scoring (Document Scoring).

-Elasticsearch currently supports Dense Vector Field Type, and the details are as follows:
+ElasticSearch currently supports a field type called Dense Vector, and the details are as follows.

-1. In word embedding models, one word is represented as one Dense vector.
+1. In a word embedding model, each word is represented as a Dense vector.

 2. It is mainly used for kNN (k-nearest neighbor) search.

-4. It is used to rank documents in script_score queries.
+4. It is used to rank documents in a script_score query.

-5. The dimension value (Dimensions) of the field cannot exceed 2048.
+5. The dimension value (Dimensions) of a field cannot exceed 2048.

-To use vector search in Elasticsearch, you need to create a vector field in an index first.
+To use vector search in ElasticSearch, you must first create a vector field in the index.

 Color mode